calvinti12/deliveryninja/README.md

 ### Ok, so how does it work?

-Let's assume that we have three users to start with:
+Let's assume that we have three users to start with: an admin, a person who wants to be a new user, and a person who is already an existing user

-1) An admin
-2) A person who wants to be a new user
-3) A person who is already an existing user

 - EXISTING USER COMMANDS